Charles-Bryan/Exploring-and-Predicting-Heart-Disease/README.md

 | Logistic Regression | 0.18 |

 ## Classification Models
 Using 10-fold stratified cross validation we have shown decent accuracy with several untuned simple models, along with visual representations of each model.
-Our best performance was with a simple Random Forest model, but it is likely that all of our models would benefit from tuning.
+Our best performance was with a simple Random Forest model, but it is likely that all of our models would slightly benefit from tuning.

 | Model Type | Accuracy |
 | :- | -: |